collective/collective.volto.formsupport/README.rst

 Add some helper routes and functionalities for Volto sites with ``form`` blocks provided by `volto-form-block <https://github.com/collective/volto-form-block>`_ Volto plugin.

+For captcha support `volto-form-block` version >= 2.4.0 is required.

 plone.restapi endpoints
 =======================